 - It breaks Carly, she starts to tear up, gives Freddie an extremely well deserved Armor-Piercing Slap, throws him out of her house and the chapter ends with both of them silently crying from the damage of hurting and being hurt by each other.

 - Our Miss Brooks: In the film, Miss Brooks and Mr. Boynton have an argument that rapidly turns into one of these.

 - 2010: The Year We Make Contact starts with one.
 The Russian representative who meets with Dr. Floyd at the start simply declares that he's not in the mood to do the usual dance of half-truths and deceptions expected of them when talking to each other and declares that for the next 60 seconds he will only speak the truth, inviting Floyd to do the same.

 - In Before Midnight, (sequel to Before Sunrise and Before Sunset) the bulk of the movie is a huge fight Jesse and Celine, now parents, have after having been together for the last nine years.
 Previously unsaid things are brought out into the open, mostly in a very confrontational and hurtful way due to how long their resentments and regrets have festered over the years.
 But it ends promisingly with another go at making their relationship work even with all those voiced flaws.

-- In a Girls episode "Beach House", Hannah, Shoshana, Marnie and Jessa wind up drunkenky argueing after Marnies efforts to have a Martha Steward approved dinner go south:
+- In a Girls episode "Beach House", Hannah, Shoshana, Marnie, and Jessa wind up drunkenly arguing after Marnie's efforts to have a Martha Stewart-approved dinner go south:

 - Our Miss Brooks: Happens in "Trying to Pick a Fight".